Keep up to date and sign up to our Newsletter

 Angela founded The Larder in 2010 to address rising youth unemployment in West Lothian.
 Since then she has led the organisation to support over 3,000 people access training, good quality food and learn to cook.
 Since 1984 Angela has been active, in a personal and professional capacity, in communities, campaigning for a fairer and more just society that encourages and provides opportunities for everyone to flourish, regardless of their heritage and personal circumstances.
 She has a BA Degree in Community Education and recent qualifications in leadership and strategic development.
 She has a proven track record in community development and engagement and was a key driver for the community food sector between 2005 and 2010, working with likeminded organisations from the UK and Europe to collaborate and find ways to increase access to healthy food options whilst developing a social enterprise model.
 She has over 20 years experiencing of managing projects and teams in the public and third sector.

 With over 8 years’ experience of working in the hospitality industry, Emma decided to change roles and joined The Larder in 2017 through the Community Jobs Scotland programme as our Social Media & Administrative Assistant.
-After completion of the programme, she studied and achieved her HND in Business Administration and has worked up the hierarchy to Business Manager.
+After completion of the programme, she studied and achieved her HND in Business Administration and has worked up the hierarchy to Director of Operations and People.
 Emma shares The Larder ethos and believes that everyone deserves an opportunity in life to better themselves and is a true testament to this.

 Over 18 years’ experience in Management, Training, People Development and Recruitment.
 After over 10 years’ operational management experience at Tesco I moved into the contact centre industry to support an organisations rapid growth from 20 staff to 110 implementing strategies in recruitment, training and employee engagement.
 With the success of this I launched and headed up an award winning SQA Accredited centre to support the development of our internal employees, as well as businesses and employees across Scotland.
 An expert in supporting and managing businesses becoming SQA Approved Centres and all SDS Funding streams as well as managing tenders and contracts.
 After branching out into consultancy in 2019 this was unfortunately put on hold due to COVID-19 and I go involved with The Larder as a senior training co-ordinator to support the business with its various contracts with SQA, SDS, DWP, local council and schools.